fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

-Chapter 26
-Project: Develop a Neural Image
-Caption Generation Model
+# Project: Develop a Neural Image Caption Generation Model
 Caption generation is a challenging artificial intelligence problem where a textual description must be generated for a given photograph.
 It requires both methods from computer vision to understand the content of the image and a language model from the field of natural language